gavinkendall/omg_waffles_bot/README.md

 You may need to run the following commands in order to get this script running if you don't have gcc, ruby, and/or twitter already installed:

-sudo apt-get install build-essential
+apt-get install build-essential

-sudo apt-get install ruby-all-dev
+apt-get install ruby-all-dev

+gem install rake

-sudo gem install twitter -include-dependencies
+gem install twitter

 These commands can be run from a Terminal window in modern Ubuntu Linux operating systems (such as Linux Mint).